Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/12_tas_healthcheck.md

     ```

+    - Now to ensure our changes take place we must restart our application.

+      We must do this everytime we add a health check.

+    ```execute-2
+    cf restart test-app
+    ```

     Our test application has multiple endpoints so we will want to make sure they are all monitored.
     Let's implement HTTP Health Check for the rest of our endpoints.

+    Let's apply a health check for the /port endpoint

     ```execute-2
     cf set-health-check test-app http --endpoint /port
     ```

+    - Now to ensure our changes take place we must restart our application.

     ```execute-2
+    cf restart test-app
+    ```

+    Let's apply a health check for the /index endpoint

+    ```execute-2
     cf set-health-check test-app http --endpoint /index
     ```
+    - Now to ensure our changes take place we must restart our application.

     ```execute-2
+    cf restart test-app
+    ```

+    Let's apply a health check for the /env endpoint

+    ```execute-2
     cf set-health-check test-app http --endpoint /env
+    ```

+    - Now to ensure our changes take place we must restart our application.

+    ```execute-2
+    cf restart test-app
     ```

     - Next let's configure the health check to monitor the port(s) our app is listening on.

     ```execute-2
     cf set-health-check test-app port
     ```